TerisaManuel/Tech-Background/README.md

 ## 👋 About Me

-I'm Terisa Manuel, an aspiring IT support professional based in Auckland, NZ, currently completing the Rise by Talent programme with Academy XI.
+I'm Terisa , an aspiring IT support professional based in Auckland, NZ, currently completing the Rise by Talent programme .
 Through this programme I have built hands-on technical skills across hardware, networking, and AI automation skills I can demonstrate, not just talk about.

 I chose IT because I enjoy troubleshooting — working through a problem systematically until I find the fix.
 I am drawn to work where I can help people, solve real problems, and keep learning every single day.